biolink/biolink-model/docs/index.md

     * [RNAProductIsoform](RNAProductIsoform.md) - Represents a protein that is a specific isoform of the canonical or reference RNA
     * [NoncodingRNAProduct](NoncodingRNAProduct.md)
        * [MicroRNA](MicroRNA.md)
+       * [SiRNA](SiRNA.md) - A small RNA molecule that is the product of a longer exogenous or endogenous dsRNA, which is either a bimolecular duplex or very long hairpin, processed (via the Dicer pathway) such that numerous siRNAs accumulate from both strands of the dsRNA.
+SRNAs trigger the cleavage of their target molecules.
  * [AdministrativeEntity](AdministrativeEntity.md)
     * [Agent](Agent.md) - person, group, organization or project that provides a piece of information (i.e. a knowledge association)
  * [AnatomicalEntity](AnatomicalEntity.md) - A subcellular location, cell type or gross anatomical part